Updated May 09, 2019

 Assessing Merit Despite Institutional Diversity

 The peer-review process will evaluate scientific merit and the value-added by the center across a variety of institutions.
 NCI encourages peer review to recognize and reward scientific excellence and the diversity of organizational forms.
 Small institutions compete directly with large ones; centers organized only recently compete against distinguished cancer-research organizations that have existed for decades.
 Some centers may be comprised of a consortium of scientific institutions.
 Scientific excellence is not synonymous with large size; smaller institutions may develop a limited number of scientific Programs that capitalize on their specific scientific strengths or special populations.
 The primary consideration is the merit of the Programs presented not their number or size.

 TYPES OF REVIEW

 CCSG applications undergo peer review under the authority and responsibility of the Scientific Review Officer (SRO).
-Applications may undergo a site visit; the site visit committees gather information for final evaluation by the NCI Initial Review Group Subcommittee-A (NCI Subcommittee-A or NCI-A, i.e., parent committee).
+The center undergoes a site visit; the site visit committees gather information for final evaluation by the NCI Initial Review Group Subcommittee-A (NCI Subcommittee-A or NCI-A, i.e., Parent Committee).

-If there is a site visit, the SRO contacts the center director in advance of the site visit date to decide on the appropriate length of time for the site visit, discuss the proposed agenda, and coordinate other site visit logistics.
+The SRO will contact the Center director in advance of the site visit date to decide on the appropriate length of time for the site visit, discuss the proposed agenda, and coordinate other site visit logistics.